 How will my new breast look and feel?

 Dr. Patel uses a variety of innovative techniques to enhance the look of the breast, combining aesthetic principles with reconstructive procedures.
 And while many traditional breast reconstruction methods result in breasts that lack nerve endings and are therefore numb, microsurgical DIEP flap techniques may open the possibility of creating nerve connections to partially restore sensation in some individuals.
 Every case is different, so schedule a consultation with Dr. Patel to discuss your options.

 How long does the DIEP Flap procedure take?

 For a one-sided reconstruction, the surgery itself usually takes 4–6 hours.
 For reconstruction on both sides, the procedure takes 6–8 hours.

 After surgery, patients spend an average of three days in the hospital.
-You may feel fatigue from the stress that surgery puts on the body, or a sensation of tightness in the abdomen where skin and fat was removed.
+You may feel fatigued from the stress that surgery puts on the body or a sensation of tightness in the abdomen where skin and fat were removed.

 There may be some discomfort after surgery, but it’s usually mild.
 About 40–50% of patients leave the hospital using only Tylenol for pain control.